Master of Mental Health

 Overview

-Develop the practical experience, knowledge, skills and attitude you'll need to thrive as a contemporary mental health professional.
+Develop the advanced knowledge, skills and practical experience you'll need to thrive as a contemporary mental health professional.

 Program highlights

-- Choose to specialise in the art therapy or in the psychotherapy field.
+- Specialise in the art therapy or psychotherapy fields.

-- Study with highly experienced practitioners and researchers, many of whom have national or international reputations for scholarship and professional practice.
+- Learn from expert practitioners and researchers, many of whom have national or international reputations for scholarship and professional practice.

 Fields of study